Voilett-Roze/asus/Addons-API.md

 ## Custom settings
-Since new nvram settings cannot be dynamically added without a firmware rebuild, and also because of size limitations on the newer Broadcom HND platform, a new repository was implemented.
-The _/jffs/addons/custom_settings.txt_ file will contain third party settings.
-The max total size is about 8 KB.
+Since new nvram settings cannot be dynamically added without a firmware rebuild, and also because of size limitations on the newer Broadcom HND platform (where new variables are limited to values of 100 bytes max), a new settings repository was implemented for addons.
+The _/jffs/addons/custom_settings.txt_ file will contain all these third party settings.
 Each line will contain one setting, defined like this:

 ```
 setting1 My First Setting
 setting2 My Second Setting
 ```
+Variable names should be limited to alphanumeric, the dash (-) and the underscore (_) character.
+The maximum length for a name is 29 characters.

+The variable content should in theory allow any 7-bit ASCII printable characters.
+The size limit for the content is 2999 characters.

+The maximum total size of the whole repository is 8 KB.
+Due to these size limitations, try to avoid storing large amount of data there - use separate files instead if you need to.
+If it gets any larger, settings will be truncated when processed by the web server.

 You should define a namespace to ensure easy identification of your settings, since all addons will share the same repository.
 This would look like this: